Even the digestion of bread, long known as the “staff of life,” has been shown to end in malabsorption by hydrogen breath testing and symptom scoring.

 My biggest concern is that resistant starch has the potential to cause or perpetuate digestive problems if and when excessive fermentation occurs in the wrong place, mainly the small intestine.
 To be on the safe side, people with Small Intestinal Bacterial Overgrowth (SIBO)-related digestive illnesses such as GERD, IBS and Celiac disease, to name a few, would be best served by consuming lower levels of resistant starch because it behaves much like fermentable fiber.
 If you have read my three part article on fiber, you know where I am coming from.
 Also find out more about SIBO on this site.

 There is clear evidence in the scientific literature (summarized in the Fast Tract Digestion books) that lactose, fructose, fiber and sugar alcohols are subject to various degrees of malabsorption similar to the malabsorption of resistant starch and can promote SIBO-related digestive illness, such as IBS, GERD, Celiac disease and other functional GI conditions.
 SIBO can cause diarrhea, constipation, bloating, excessive gas, belching, acid reflux, vitamin and mineral malabsorption and damage the critical digestive machinery of the small intestine.
 Keep in mind that (overgrowing) gut bacteria produce more than butyrate and other SCFAs.
 They also produce a large amount of gas in the form of hydrogen, carbon dioxide and methane in some cases.
 That’s enough gas to cause well documented explosions during intestinal surgery.
-It’s these gases that are responsible for bloating, acid reflux (read about the original theory of SIBO and GERD in Heartburn Cured), abdominal pain, cramping, respiratory problems and other symptoms of IBS, GERD, asthma and other SIBO-related conditions.
+It’s these gases that are responsible for bloating, acid reflux (read about my original theory connecting SIBO with GERD in Heartburn Cured), abdominal pain, cramping, respiratory problems and other symptoms of IBS, GERD, asthma and other SIBO-related conditions.
 But the idea that fructose, lactose, fiber and sugar alcohol can feed SIBO but resistant starch can’t, makes little sense to me.

-Here is some evidence (excerpted from Fast Tract Digestion books) that led me to conclude that resistant starch should be avoided by people with SIBO-related illness until SIBO and symptoms are under control.
+Here is some evidence (excerpted from the Fast Tract Digestion books) that led me to conclude that resistant starch should be avoided by people with SIBO-related illness until SIBO and symptoms are under control.

 - In healthy people, starch which escapes digestion (RS by definition) is predominantly fermented by the bacteria residing to the large intestine, including Bifidobacterium, Clostridium, Bacteroides, Fusobacterium and Butyrivibrio.
 But SIBO involves many of the same types of bacteria native to the large intestine.
 Therefore, one might expect that SIBO would be perpetuated by the presence of resistant starch since the bacteria capable of fermenting it have moved into the small intestine.
 Below is a diagram from Dr. Henry C. Lin visualizing this concept.